 Remember that an internship isn’t everything, and the situation is only temporary.
 Leave your frustrations at home and try to make the most of each day.
 Although your internship has not been all it’s cracked up to be, you want to feel as though you’ve made the most of your experience and time.
 Do everything to your best ability so when you walk away from the experience you won’t have any regrets.
 Even if you didn’t get out what you expected you will still have learnt from the experience.

 If you find yourself twiddling your thumbs and no one is paying any attention, use your free time to gain some insights into the industry.
 There may be trade magazines lying around for you to peruse, or you might choose to take some online courses to sharpen your skills.
 If your organisation has access to computer programmes that you don’t have at home or at university, you could spend some time getting to know these so that when you go for further interviews you’ll have a working knowledge of them, however small.

 Use your experience

 If you didn’t have a good internship, the lessons you will have gained from your experience will be invaluable.
-You might have realised that the industry wasn’t for you, or that you’ve a clearer picture of how to move forward.
+You might have realised that the industry wasn’t for you, or that you’ve got a clearer picture of how to move forward.
 You might realise how you fit into the office environment, and where your strengths and weaknesses lie.

 You’ll also have something to talk about when you go for interviews and put on your CV.
-You’ll have valuable office experience, alongside team work, communication, independent working, organisation and knowledge of your industry.
+You’ll have valuable office experience, alongside teamwork, communication, independent working, organisation and knowledge of your industry.
 When you talk to future employers, you can let them know that you didn’t enjoy your internship and why this was the case, but remember to back up your arguments with the ways in which you turned the situation around.
-The initiative, drive and determination you’ve shown to succeed in creating you own projects and developing your skills will make them want to hire you even more!
+The initiative, drive and determination you’ve shown to succeed in creating your own projects and developing your skills will make them want to hire you even more!